 For you say, I am rich, I have prospered, and I need nothing, not realizing that you are wretched, pitiable, poor, blind, and naked.

 Three Things Christians Can Boast About

 But let him who glories glory in this,

 These are the things the Lord delights in.
-He wants His children to know these three things about Him and He wants His children to talk about them to others.
+He wants His children to know these three things about Him, and He wants His children to talk about them to others.
 And yes, talking about Him, His character and what He has done for us is a form of boasting.
-But it is not self-centred, prideful, arrogant or haughty because it is God-focused not self-focused.
-And when God is the focus of our lives then our eyes are taken off ourselves, and pride in what we may have accomplished with our lives, or pride in our jobs or money, will not take root and grow.
+But it is not self-centred, prideful, arrogant or haughty because it is God-focused, not self-focused.
+And when God is the focus of our lives, our eyes are taken off ourselves, and pride in what we may have accomplished with our lives, or pride in our jobs or money, will not take root and grow.
 Why?
-Because people who focus on God and who He is and what He has done for them, realize that everything they have comes from God and it is only because of God they have been blessed.
+Because people who focus on God and who He is and what He has done for them realize that everything they have comes from God, and it is only because of God they have been blessed.